NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/COOP-NEIS-Precipitation-In-R/COOP-NEIS-Precipitation-In-R.md

 ### Data to Download

-Part of this lesson is to access and download the data directly from NOAA's National Climate Divisional Database.
+Part of this lesson is to access and download the data directly from NOAA's NCEI Database.
 If instead you would prefer to download the data as a single compressed file, it can be downloaded from the
 <a href="https://ndownloader.figshare.com/files/6780978"> NEON Data Skills account on FigShare</a>.